 Ezoic is a widely used platform and a legitimate company.
 You don’t have to worry that they will disappear with your hard earned advertising revenue.
-They have been around for years and, just last year, they brought on 3000 new websites.
+They have been around for years, and many big companies use their services.

 How I am using Ezoic